# #

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Nikolaus E. Wolter, M.D., M.Sc., of the University of Toronto, is the corresponding author.
+Authors: Mariana P. Socal, M.D., Ph.D., of the Johns Hopkins Bloomberg School of Public Health in Baltimore, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.